Skip to main content

 Chartered Management Institute

-LCF MBA is accredited by the Chartered Management Institute (CMI), the professional body for managers in the UK.
-Graduating students may receive a CMI Level 7 Diploma in Strategic Management and Leadership practice in addition to their degree.
+MBA is currently accredited by the Chartered Management Institute (CMI).
+Subject to UAL retaining its CMI accreditation, students graduating with CMI membership may receive a CMI Level 7 qualification in Management and Leadership in addition to their degree, and will be awarded CMI Chartered Manager (CMgr) status subject to meeting the CMI eligibility requirements.

 Postgraduate Mentoring Network 2022-23